dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreTable.md

 The name of the restored table.
 {: .paramDefnFirst}
-This table must already exist in your database.
+This table must already exist in your database, and must have the same DDL as the `sourceTable`.
 {: .noteNote}

 sourceSchema